Apple to pay back Ireland €13bn in lost tax

 But it added that it was working "diligently and expeditiously with Ireland on the [escrow] process".

-The Apple case is part of a wider EU crackdown on tax avoidance that began after the so-called 'Luxleaks' revelations in 2014 on secret tax rulings by member states.
+Apple is part of a wider EU crackdown on tax avoidance that began after the so-called 'Luxleaks' revelations in 2014 on secret tax rulings by member states.

 The €13 billion amounts to almost 6 percent of Apple's cash reserves as of August.

-The US firm shifted its EU profits to a shell firm in Jersey, a UK protectorate, to avoid taxes after Ireland closed its loophole, the so-called 'Paradise Papers' leak revealed in November.
+The US firm shifted its EU profits to a shell firm in Jersey, a UK protectorate, to keep on avoiding tax after Ireland closed its loophole, the so-called 'Paradise Papers' leak revealed in November.

 The commission has already clawed back money in Belgium and the Netherlands in actions involving corporate giants Fiat, McDonalds, and Starbucks, and recently launched an investigation into UK tax practices.

-It has also proposed a raft of new laws designed to increase tax transparency in Europe, as well as financial sanctions against jurisdictions that were to be blacklisted as tax havens by member states in a new list due out on Tuesday.
+It has also proposed new laws to increase tax transparency in Europe, as well as financial sanctions against jurisdictions that were to be blacklisted as tax havens by EU finance ministers in a new list due out on Tuesday.

 That blacklist should include Ireland, NGOs have said, but EU states are to be automatically excluded from the register.